-In 2017, a team at UCH implemented early recognition interventions to stave off the onslaught of sepsis symptoms that include fever, chills, an elevated heart rate, and difficulty breathing.
+In 2017, a team at UCHealth University of Colorado Hospital implemented early recognition interventions to stave off the onslaught of sepsis symptoms that include fever, chills, an elevated heart rate, and difficulty breathing.
 A warning system, an alert team, which included a pharmacist to the process had dramatic results.

 “The mortality rate was reduced by 12%,” said Dr. Jeff Glasheen, chief quality officer.
 That translates to 36 lives saved in the past two years.
 Plus, the critical time to antibiotics decreased from more than three hours down to 77 minutes.
 Glasheen was impressed but said, “we needed to do better.”

 “We usually look to improve outcomes for an individual disease, such as heart failure or lung cancer,” said Glasheen.
 “We decided to look beyond the disease from a higher vantage point and implement big changes that would cross all diseases.”